videlais/learning-react/chapter3/index.md

 In object-oriented terms, this process *constructs* a new object based on the class.
 In fact, JavaScript, like many other object-oriented programming languages, supplies a special function named *constructor()* for that purpose.

-When *constructor()* function is added inside a class, it is the first function called when an object is being "constructed."
+When the *constructor()* function is added inside a class, it is the first function called when an object is being "constructed."
 (If not supplied, JavaScript will automatically generate one.)

 **index.js:**